10maurycy10/10maurycy10.github.io/content/projects/testing_groundplanes/index.md

 |88 mV|Double sided ground + shield trace[^trace]|
 |48 mV|Double sided ground + shield trace[^trace] + via stitching|

-A ground plane reduced the capacitive coupling by more then 2 times, even in this worst case layout.
+A ground plane reduced capacitive coupling by more then 2 times, even in this worst case layout.
-Splitting the ground plane, often recommended between power supply, digital and analog sections increased coupling.
+Splitting the ground plane, often recommended between power supply, digital and analog sections *increased* coupling.
-A double sided ground only improved things if both sides were connected with vias, and worked much better if a grounded shield trace was placed between the two traces.
+A double sided ground only improved things if both sides were connected with vias right next to the trace, and worked much better if a grounded shield trace was placed between the two traces.
 (more than 16 times better then no ground plane!)

 At least at this much-smaller-then-a-wavelength scale, a short trace under the ground plane has a fairly small effect.
-I also measured the signal coupled into the main trace from the one crossing it at on the back side at 153mV, significant, but not as nearly as bad as a parallel run.
+I also measured the signal coupled into the main trace from the one crossing it at 153mV, significant, but not as nearly as bad as a parallel run.

 Another thing of note about a ground plane is that traces over it have a significant capacitance to ground of around .7 pF per cm for the 1mm wide traces I used.
 This can cause trouble for high impedance signals, even on relatively short traces.